nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 I cannot think of any specific risks or challenges for implementing this feature.

+## 11. Extras

+These features are not part of the initial requirements, but were brought up during subsequent calls.

+### Change monitoring

+You might want to use change monitoring tools to watch pages on Berlin.de for changes.
+If the page changes, you get an email showing what changed.
+I monitor hundreds of pages like this.
+It's an essential part of my job.
+For this, use [changedetection.io](https://changedetection.io).

 ## API access

 None of the listed websites offer an API.
 These websites are not designed to be operated by other machines.
 Many of those website implement anti-bot measures.
 They either limit the rate of requests, or block bots outright.